-Limits and continuity, derivatives, graphing and optimization, exponential and logarithmic functions, antiderivatives, integration, applications to management, economics, and business.
+A study of mathematics in which limits and continuity, derivatives, graphing and optimization, exponential and logarithmic functions, anti-derivatives, and integration are used to provide mathematical models of real world events and determine solutions to applied problems in management, economics, and business.
 Prerequisites: MATH 1314 or MATH 1324.